leo91000/graphile_worker_rs/docs/research/graphile-worker-js-upstream-2026-09-18.md

 `b6b8f470cd387ac62edbcfc1ea2eb34f0f883808` through the Lucide icon dependency update in PR #525.
 That main revision is incorporated before final validation;
 the initial audit baseline remains `93045ddeb5fe45b81222312efb0255cd94d50028`.

+## Documentation review follow-up

+The final functional review covered `62067076f1d404b09438374e8f5963fc7c7d98e0` with no actionable correctness findings.
+Its aggregate function-documentation check warned about missing Rustdoc, so affected queue, recovery, registration, SQLx and observer contracts now have function documentation, alongside the failure scenarios guarded by the regression tests.
+This follow-up changes comments only and receives the required validation and another review.

+The review bot's description check is inapplicable: the repository owner explicitly requires an empty PR body.
+Intent, implementation and validation remain in these committed reports, the ADR, review replies and final delivery report.
+The PR description is not populated to satisfy a conflicting suggestion.